jasonacox/TM1637TinyDisplay/README.md

 * `showAnimation_P` - Display a sequence of frames to render an animation (in PROGMEM)
 * `showString_P` - Display a ASCII string of text with optional scrolling for long strings (in PROGMEM)
+* `startAnimation_P` - Begins a non-blocking animation of a sequence of frames stored in PROGMEM
+* `startStringScroll_P` - Begins a non-blocking scrolling of a string message stored in PROGMEM

 ## Example Code
 ```cpp